slegras/EBAI2017/hands-on/hands-on.md

 ```

 ### 3 - Prepare the index file
 1. To make the index file, you will need the complete genome, in FASTA format.
-It has already been downloaded to gain time (Escherichia_coli_K12.fasta.gz in the course folder) (The genome was downloaded from the NCBI).
+It has already been downloaded to gain time (Escherichia_coli_K12.fasta.gz in the data folder) (The genome was downloaded from the NCBI).
 Note that we will not work with the latest version (NC_000913.3) but the previous one (NC_000913.2), because the available tools for visualization have not been updated yet to the latest version.
 This will not affect our results.
 2. Create a directory named **index** in which to output bowtie indexes
 ```bash
 mkdir index